 How To Become a Gerontology Social Worker in California

-In many states, all social workers need state-issued licenses before they’re allowed to start working.
-But according to the California Chapter of the National Association of Social Workers, only LCSWs are required to get a license in California.
-This means that gerontology social workers in the state generally aren’t required to have a specific degree to start working.
+According to the California Chapter of the National Association of Social Workers, only LCSWs are required to hold a state license in California.
+That means gerontology social workers generally aren’t required to have a specific degree before starting work — but in practice, most employers prefer candidates with formal training.

 Gerontology Social Worker Salaries in California